-53. Hong Kong, China should widely disseminate the Covenant, its fourth periodic report and the present concluding observations with a view to raising awareness of the rights enshrined in the Covenant among the judicial, legislative and administrative authorities, civil society and non-governmental organizations operating in the country, and the general public.
-Hong Kong, China should ensure that the periodic report and the present concluding observations are translated into the official languages of Hong Kong, China.

-54. In accordance with rule 75, paragraph 1, of the Committee's rules of procedure, Hong Kong, China is requested to provide, by 28 July 2025, information on the implementation of the recommendations made by the Committee in paragraphs 14 (The National Security Law); 42 (Freedom of expression) and 50 (Freedom of association) above.

-55. The Committee requests Hong Kong, China to submit its next periodic report by 27 July 2028 and to include in that report specific up-to-date information on the implementation of the recommendations made in the present concluding observations and of the Covenant as a whole.
-The Committee also requests Hong Kong, China, in preparing the report, to broadly consult civil society and non-governmental organizations operating in the country.
+- 53. Hong Kong, China, should widely disseminate the Covenant, its fourth periodic report, the written replies to the Committee's list of issues and the present concluding observations with a view to raising awareness of the rights enshrined in the Covenant among the judicial, legislative and administrative authorities, civil society and nongovernmental organizations operating in Hong Kong, China, and the general public.
+Hong Kong, China, should ensure that the periodic report and the present concluding observations are translated into its official languages. - 54.
+In accordance with rule 75 (1) of the Committee's rules of procedure, Hong Kong, China, is requested to provide, by 28 July 2025, information on the implementation of the recommendations made by the Committee in paragraphs 14 (National Security Law), 42 (freedom of expression) and 50 (freedom of association) above. - 55.
+The Committee requests Hong Kong, China, to submit its next periodic report by 27 July 2028 and to include in that report specific up-to-date information on the implementation of the recommendations made in the present concluding observations and of the Covenant as a whole.
+The Committee also requests Hong Kong, China, in preparing the report, to broadly consult civil society and non-governmental organizations operating there.
 In accordance with General Assembly resolution 68/268, the word limit for the report is 21,200 words.